javivelasco/betabeers-backbone/README.md

-Betabeers #ODB Backbone.js API server
+Betabeers #BBODB Backbone.js API server
 ==================================

 A simple API built with [Node.js](http://nodejs.org/), [Express](http://expressjs.com/), [SocketIO](http://socket.io/) & [MongoDB](http://www.mongodb.org/) for supporting the development of a sample application for the Betabeers meeting at Cordoba.
 You can use the deployed project [here](http://betabeers-backbone.nodester.com).
 For now, the system work with just a film scheme with the attributes: